April 2, 2021

-Be especially careful to limit your intake of higher calorie foods like meat, nuts, seeds, oils, and dairy (yogurt is on this list under Fermented Foods).
+Be especially careful to limit your intake of higher calorie foods like meat, nuts, seeds, oils, and animal products (if you’re not already following a vegan diet).

 Nutrition information for the foods listed below was obtained from the USDA FoodData Central website.

 Almonds offer the perfect balance of fiber, protein, and healthy fats to keep you full on just a handful of nuts.

 Just be careful.
 Nuts are calorie dense, so make sure you limit yourself to one serving.